 Tip: Even if your 12th marks are below the minimum, many universities offer foundation programs, pre-bachelor pathways, or diplomas to help students meet academic requirements.

-Can I Study Abroad With Low 12th Marks?
+Can You Study Abroad With Low 12th Marks?

 Yes, you absolutely can!
 Many international universities and colleges offer flexible pathways for students who may not have scored high in their 12th board exams.
 Here’s how you can still study abroad even with low marks: